abynox/ShockAlarmApp/README.md

 - [x] Add online indicator for hubs on web
 - [x] Add OTA Updates
 - [ ] Fix WS on web
+- [ ] Add Patterns to live controls

 # Planned settings
 - [x] Hide/unhiding of the delay option